erendemirel/custom-axios-client/README.md

 ``import {axiosClient} from "./client"``

-Refer to the jsdoc inside the code for more info
+Refer to the jsdoc inside the code for more info and its usage